jmc123/git_workshop_presentation/getting_started_with_git.markdown

 * Clone the Python requests repository from github [here](https://github.com/kennethreitz/requests)
 * Find the url you need to clone it over http (bottom right of the page)
 * Clone it to your machine

 ---
-# ssh keys
-* ssh keys are a way of authenicating automatically with a server running a sshd service
-* You will need an ssh key to push changes to your github repositories
-* Creating an ssh key

-`
-ssh-keygen
-`

-* Viewing the public part of your ssh key

-`
-cat ~/.ssh/id_rsa.pub
-`

----
-# Exercise - Create a repository on github
-* Create a github account
-* Add your ssh key in the Account Setting -&gt; SSH Keys pages
-* Create a repository
-* DO NOT check the box for initialising the repo.
-You will be pushing the repository you created in the previous exercises

----
 # Pushing to a remote repository